knt5/jpgis-convert/README.md

 # JPGIS GML converter

-A converter from [JPGIS GML](http://fgd.gsi.go.jp/download/) to GeoJSON (only for type BldA = Peripheral lines of buildings).
+A [JPGIS GML](http://fgd.gsi.go.jp/download/) to GeoJSON converter.
+(Only for type BldA = Peripheral lines of buildings)

 This is NOT a XML parser.